 We didn’t get the chance to dine at The Airplane Restaurant during our two days in Colorado Springs, but we wanted to include it in this guide because it is such a unique place to eat.
 The Airplane Restaurant allows you to dine in an authentic 1953 Boeing KC-97 tanker!

 Location: 1665 N. Newport Rd.

-Hours: Sunday-Saturday: 11am-9pm (reservations recommended to eat on the plane)
+Hours: 11am-9pm daily (reservations recommended to eat on the plane).

-Paravicini’s: Italian in Old Colorado City voted best Italian in Colorado Springs and featured on The Food Network’s Diners, Drive-Ins, and Dives.
+Paravicini’s is an Italian restaurant serving up classic Italian favorites in Old Colorado City.
+It was voted best Italian in Colorado Springs and featured on The Food Network’s Diners, Drive-Ins, and Dives.

 Location: 2802 W Colorado Ave, Colorado Springs

 Hours: Sunday-Thursday: 11am-9pm, Friday-Saturday: 11am-10pm (reservations recommended)